Click here to buy dr. hermann bayer's author-signed books

 (a) Classic “karate-jutsu” [initially called Ti in Okinawan language and Te in Japanese], is bugei-karate for the civilian Okinawan self-protection version, created 600+ years ago, and practiced secretly on the island.

-(b) Old-style “karate-do” for the “Japanized” self-perfection version; it is budo-karate to improve character, health, and as a way of life.
-Karatedo was created on mainland Japan shortly before WWII to support the nation's spiritual mobilization.
+(b) Old-style “karate-do” is the “Japanized” self-perfection version; it is budo-karate as a way of life.
+Karate-do was created on mainland Japan shortly before WWII to support the nation's spiritual mobilization.
 Before the 1920s, karate was unknown on mainland Japan.

-(c) Modern “sports-karate” for the art’s new competition versions, which were created about 60 years ago, in the 1950s, hence some decades after mainland Japan’s old-style [non-competition] karatedo.
+(c) Modern “sports-karate” are the art’s new competition versions, created about 60 years ago, and hence some decades after mainland Japan’s old-style [non-competition] karatedo.
 Sports-karate is as far away from Okinawan karate as javelin-throwing or fencing are away from their initial martial use.

 Copyright © 2021 OKINAWAN BUDO INSTITUTE - All Rights Reserved.